CoinFabrik/scout/docs/docs/intro.md

 ### Usage

 After you've installed the extension, simply open a project workspace that contains any ink! (.rs) files.
-This will trigger the activation of the extension, symbolized by the Scout logo that will appear on the action bar.
-If you click on this logo, you will see a new panel that has a results explorer and a detector filter tree.

-When you move your cursor over the explorer tree, buttons will appear on the upper title bar.
-These buttons allow you to execute Scout, refresh the panel, change the viewing mode, and remove results.

-When you click on a detector filter, you can control its visibility.
-Moving your cursor over the detector filter tree will cause a flag icon button to appear.
-This button serves as a toggle all switch.

-If you left-click on a result within the result explorer, it will direct you to the associated piece of code.
-On the other hand, right-clicking on a result will display additional options like showing more information.

-In case the source has been modified since the last run of Scout, and there is a discrepancy in the source mapping, the related issue and its annotations will be removed.
-An "out-of-sync" icon will then appear next to the result in the explorer tree, indicating that the Scout analysis should be initiated again.
+You will see potential issues and warnings via a wiggle underline of the relevant code.